svolochj/LVPilsetas/README.md

 # Welcome to project cities of Latvia.

 Private project by SVO for covering all 81 city of Latvia.
+Project is build based on CAP adn SAP UI5 frameworks.

 It contains these folders and files, following our recommended project layout: